-18. 25% of employed staff to receive Clean Athletics awareness training annually and to promote and enhance the Clean Athletics culture within UKA.
-Those Team Staff who are required to complete Coaching or Advisor training will have this monitored by the Clean Athletics
+- 18. 25% of employed staff to receive Clean Athletics awareness training annually. - 19.
+We will ensure that Team Staff receive education to enhance the availability of information for athletes and to promote and enhance the Clean Athletics culture within UKA.
+Those Team Staff who are required to complete Coaching or Introduction to Clean Sport training will have this monitored by the Clean Athletics Department.